-Not doing so could cause…
+Not doing so could cause your…

 My Motives and Yours

 If you think about it, this is all about value, right?
-Do you want to spend your time hitting walls, learning things you are not enthusiastic about or embracing the necessary “time sucks” required to get your website where it needs to be to compete?
+Do you want to spend your time hitting walls, learning things you are not enthusiastic about, or embracing the necessary “time sucks” required to get your website where it needs to be to compete?

 Invest to Succeed

 Do you gravitate to free plugins with limited functionality (and again support) over premium?
-Not budgeting the necessary time, because you claim to not have time?
+Not budgeting the necessary time because you claim not to have time?

 Then, put your ego aside and be brutally honest with yourself about the results and seek help where you need it.
 The last thing you want to do is become paralyzed and do nothing.